 - Add a hand-drawn scar across the forehead, or experiment with temporary tattoos resembling stitches for an extra eerie effect.

 1. What kind of paint do you use to paint kids’ faces?

 Ordinary colors, not particularly meant for face painting, should not be used for this purpose.
 Face paints are usually available in cream, wax, or glycerine.
 Water-based face paints are easier to remove and may be more suitable for children.
 Make sure you check for FDA-approved products for safety.

 2. Is face painting safe for kids?

 Face painting may be safe for kids if proper precautions are followed.
 Water-based, non-toxic, and FDA-approved paints can be used for face painting.
 However, a patch test (putting the paint on a small area of skin and watching if it causes any reaction) is necessary before your child uses the face paint.
 Make sure you look for toxic ingredients that may be represented differently.
 For example, ingredients such as “kohl,” “kajal,” or “surma,” may indicate presence of lead and mercury may be listed as “mercurous chloride,” “calomel,” “mercuric,” or “mercurio” (1).

 Even if you have purchased the spookiest costume for your child, it would be incomplete without a good face painting.
-Take the fun and scariness levels of the costumes to the next level with these Halloween face paint for kids ideas.
+Take the fun and scariness levels of the costumes to the next level with these scary face paint ideas for kids.
 We have listed several face painting ideas ranging from adorable animals to scary mythological creatures.
 Although a few require simple strokes, others may need more time and patience.
 We suggest you practice before the night arrives.
 Also, while picking a theme, ensure that the face paint coordinates well with the outfit.

 - Face Paints & Makeup: Choose Carefully to Avoid Toxic Ingredients.